 Like neenish tarts, pavlovas and meat pies, Lamingtons are about as Aussie as Aussie can be.
 It’s also food reminiscent of childhood, frequently seen at school fetes and smeared all over small kids’ faces.
 I remember participating in “Lamington Drives” with girl guides as a kid, cutting up pre-prepared sponge slabs and then dredging the cubes in chocolate and coconut.
-So strong are food memories, that I can’t remember much of the time I spent in Brownies and Girl Guides except for that cake making experience and the campfire cooking on weekends away.
+So strong are food memories, that I can’t remember much of the time I spent in Brownies and Girl Guides except for that cake making experience!

 I digress however and by the time you read this Kam has already devoured this coconutty, pretty-in-pink sponge.
 The happy moans of food pleasure I am hearing means I’ve ticked all the right lamington boxes.
 Happy Valentine’s Day everyone and enjoy some Strawberries & Cream Lamington on me!

 - 50g butter, melted